bartificer/programming-by-stealth/docs/pbs40.md

 });
 ```

-We should add our code the end of the anonymous function like so:
+We should add our code to the end of the anonymous function like so:

 ```javascript
 // add a document ready event handler